AQUÍ PARA TI

 Halloween Waste - Pumpkin

-With the potential for an increase in waste, some local authorities like Powys County Council and Cotswold District Council are urging residents to be mindful and try to reduce the amount of pumpkin waste they produce.
+With the potential for an increase in waste, some local authorities like Powys County Council and Eastleigh Borough Council are urging residents to be mindful and try to reduce the amount of pumpkin waste they produce.

 Luckily, there are many ways to utilise leftover pumpkin.
 The fruit can be turned into tasty treats like pumpkin pie or soup, and Hubbub has some great recipes to try.
 Alternatively, composting is a great way to dispose of leftovers and replanting pumpkin seeds is a cost-effective and environmentally friendly way to reduce waste and grow more pumpkins for the following year.